core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 # Optimized Mode

-For use cases that does not require a signature verifying intermediary and that uses a compatible algorithms, the optimized mode defined in this section provides significant smaller message sizes and increases the security by making responses confidential to other group members.
+For use cases that do not require an intermediary performing signature verification and that use a compatible algorithm, the optimized mode defined in this section provides significant smaller message sizes and increases the security by making responses confidential to other group members than the intended recipient.

-The amount of overhead reduction depends on the number of nodes in the system, for a request and repsonse betwen two nodes the overhead (number of bytes) is reduced with approximatly 40 %, and with ten or more nodes the reduction in overhead is approximatly 80 %.
+The amount of overhead reduction depends on the number of nodes in the system, for a request and response betwen two nodes the overhead (number of bytes) is reduced of approximately 40 %, and with ten or more nodes the reduction in overhead is approximately of 80 %.

 ## Optimized Request